marcuswestin/store.js/README.md

 store.getHistory('foo') == ['bar 1', 'bar 2']
 ```

-Let me know if you need more info on writing plugins, but for the moment I recommend
+Let me know if you need more info on writing plugins.
+For the moment I recommend
 taking a look at the [current plugins](plugins/).
 Good example plugins are
 [plugins/defaults](plugins/defaults.js), [plugins/expire](plugins/expire.js) and
 [plugins/events](plugins/events.js).